 When you think of Italy you probably think of the same cities everybody else does.
 Rome, Milan, Venice, Florence and maybe Naples.
 These cities are famous for good reason, but there are still many gems to be discovered by tourists in Italy.

 When we planned our trip to Italy we wanted to avoid the crowds and to make it as affordable as possible, so we ended up on Google Maps looking at cities to visit.
 We did not regret our decision!
 Most places in Italy are stunning, and the experience will most likely be more pleasurable if you get to avoid the crowds and visit a place not many people know of.
-Even if you are visiting famous attraction, such as Lake Como, you can choose to see it from other cities around the lake, instead of the most known towns of Bellagio or Menaggio, for example.
+Even if you are visiting famous attractions, such as Lake Como, you can choose to see it from other cities around the lake, instead of the most known towns of Bellagio or Menaggio, for example.
+We randomly discovered Lecco on Google Maps and it turned out to be the perfect city to enjoy the Italian mountains and the beautiful Lake Como.

 The photo you see below is from Bergamo, in the North of Italy.
 We got this view all to ourselves and it was really not that early (it was Winter, so the sun rises quite late).
 It was amazing to enjoy it with all the calm in the world!
-We did not have to rush anything for other people to see it next.
+We did not have to rush anything for other people to see it next, and we truly got to appreciate the moment and the beauty around us.

 You don’t need a car to explore the country